RafaelSchubert/py-dician/doc/grammar.md

 ### 1.1) Signs

-Signs are symbols composed of a single non-alphanumeric character.
+Signs are symbols made up of a single non-alphanumeric character.
 They represent delimiters and operators, such as mathematical symbols.

 ```
 left_parenthesis  = (